gruner/angular/aio/content/guide/using-libraries.md

 }
 ```

-If don't add the interface for the script-defined extension, your IDE shows an error:
+If you don't add the interface for the script-defined extension, your IDE shows an error:

 ```
 [TS][Error] Property 'myPlugin' does not exist on type 'JQuery'